JMassing/Pokerbot/README.md

 * Pokerbot uses the [Conan](https://conan.io/) package-manager and cmake for building the project
 * To use Conan you need python version > 3.5
 * See [conan install how-to](https://docs.conan.io/en/latest/installation.html) on how to install conan
-* Conan config files for visual studio 15 and 17 compilers are prepared in the [conan_configs](conan_configs/) directory
+* Conan config files for visual studio 15, 17 and 19 and g++7, 8 and 9  compilers are prepared in the [conan_configs](conan_configs/) directory
 * To build the project download the source code and change into the source directory
 * You can build the Pokerbot with conan or using Cmake commands or the Makefile provided
-* The conan opencv package is currently only available for gcc7 and vs17 (vc15) compiler.
+* The conan opencv package is currently only available for <=gcc8 and <=vs17 (vc15) compiler.
 Therefore only these will work.
 #### Build using Makefile
-* Provided make commands
+* Provided make commands (using vs17/gcc7 conan profile)
 ``` cmake
 make prepare_release # delete old build folder, create a new build folder, download conan libraries for release build
 make prepare_debug # delete old build folder, create a new build folder, download conan libraries for debug